March 24, 2015

 Elevator installers and repairers are put at risk of falls from ladders, burns, and severe muscle strains associated with working in restricted spaces.
 A report from the U.S. Bureau of Labor reveals the most dangerous construction occupations and the five highest death rates.

 Elevator installers and repairers are listed as the sixth most dangerous profession in the construction field, and elevator installers and repairers suffered the highest numbers of deaths in work on or near elevators, far above laborers, supervisors, ironworkers, and other professions.
-The most common types of injuries sustained are as follows:

-If you have been injured in an elevator accident or have a family member who was seriously or fatally injured while working as an elevator installer or repair technician, talk to a knowledgeable New York construction accident lawyer about your rights to seek compensation.
+If you have been injured in an elevator accident or have a family member who was seriously or fatally injured while working as an elevator installer or repair technician, talk to a knowledgeable construction accident lawyer about your rights to seek compensation.